BigFiuBrother/big-fiubrother-camera/README.md

 # big-fiubrother-camera

-Big fiubrother camera application for surveillance.
-This application is meant to run on a Raspberry PI.
+Big Fiubrother camera application for surveillance.
+This application is meant to run on a Raspberry PI but it can also run on any computer with a webcam.

 ### Prerequisites